 '''

-Public Sub CCC_PwdGenerate( policy As VI.DB.Passwords.PasswordPolicy, spwd As
+Public Sub CCC_PwdGenerate( policy As VI.DB.Passwords.PasswordPolicy, spwd As System.Security.SecureString)

-System.Security.SecureString)

 With parameters:

 policy = password policy object

 spwd = generated password

+'''

 TIP: To use a base object, take the Entity property of the PasswordPolicy class.

-'''

-'''

 Example: Script that generates a password

-The script replaces invalid ? and ! characters at the beginning of random passwords with .
+In random passwords, this script replaces the invalid characters ? and ! at the beginning of a password with .

-Public Sub CCC_PwdGenerate( policy As VI.DB.Passwords.PasswordPolicy, spwd As System.Security.SecureString)
+Public Sub CCC_PwdGenerate(policy As VI.DB.Passwords.PasswordPolicy, spwd As System.Security.SecureString)

-Dim pwd = spwd.ToInsecureArray()

-' replace invalid characters at first position

-If pwd.Length>0

-If pwd(0)="?"
-Or pwd(0)="!"

-spwd.SetAt(0, CChar(""))

-End If

-End Sub

-'''